mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 The :code:`JobTreeView` component provides an MVP style view interface for a hierarchical table with a spreadsheet-like appearance for configuring and indicating the status of multiple (batch) reduction jobs.
-It is currently used to implement the tree component of the BatchWidget.
+It is currently used to implement the tree component of the Batch Widget.

 API Concepts
 ############